The Dying Hip

 Rejuvenation of the Dying Hip: The Fibular Transfer Procedure

 Arthritis of the hip is a common problem that can lead to pain with every step taken.
 It involves the degeneration of the smooth cartilage lining that makes up the joint surface.
 The joint gradually deteriorates until the normally smooth gliding surface is replaced with painful spurs and “bone on bone” contact.
 The hip joint itself is similar to a ball and socket with the thigh bone, or femoral head, making up the ball and the socket’s pelvis.
 Injuries to either of these structures can lead to the development and progression of arthritis.
 There can be many causes of arthritis of the hip.
 These include fractures, congenital disabilities, and avascular necrosis.

 Avascular Necrosis Incidence

 Avascular necrosis, also known as the dying hip, is the cause of about 10% of severe hip arthritis cases seen in this country.
 A disruption of the blood supply causes it into the femoral head.
 This lack of blood supply eventually leads to the dead bone within the ball of the hip joint.
 This then progresses to flattening the head from its normal round shape.
 The uneven joint surface, or incongruity, leads to progressive degeneration until the hip is fully arthritic.
-There are cases where the body spontaneously recovers, and the blood supply is restored without the progression of this disease.
+There are cases where the body spontaneously recovers, and the blood supply will restore without the progression of this disease.
 However, unfortunately, in the majority of cases, the condition does progress when left untreated.

 Diagnosis of Avascular Necrosis

 Avascular necrosis is a more frequent cause of hip arthritis below the age of 50.
 In most cases, there is a history of either heavy steroid or alcohol use.
 The condition is diagnosed by examination with radiologic studies, including X-rays and an MRI scan.
 The X-rays reveal the hip joint architecture and can divide the process into the pre-collapse and post-collapse stages.

 Treatment for The Dying Hip